-Securities Representative on October 1, 2018 and each person who was registered with the Exchange in such categories within two years prior to October 1, 2018 would be eligible to maintain such registrations with the Exchange.
+Exchange.
 However, if persons registered in such categories subsequently terminate such registration(s) with the Exchange and the registration remains terminated for two or more years, they would not be eligible to re-register in such categories.

-11. Proposed Rule 1220, Commentary .02-Additional Qualification Requirements for Persons Engaged in Security Futures48
+12. Proposed Rule 2.1220, Commentary .02-Additional Qualification Requirements for Persons Engaged in Security Futures52

-Proposed Rule 1220, Commentary .02, states that each person who is registered with the Exchange as a General Securities Representative, United Kingdom Securities Representative, Canada Securities Representative, or General Securities Sales Supervisor shall be eligible to engage in security futures activities as a representative or principal, as applicable, provided that such individual completes a Firm Element program as set forth in Rule 345A(b) that addresses security futures products before such person engages in security futures activities.49
+Proposed Rule 2.1220, Commentary .02, states that each person who is registered with the Exchange as a General Securities Representative, United Kingdom Securities Representative, Canada Securities Representative, Options Representative, Registered Options Principal or General Securities Sales Supervisor shall be eligible to engage in security futures activities as a representative or principal, as applicable, provided that such individual completes a Firm Element program as set forth in Rule 341A(b) for member organizations and Rule 2.21E(d)(2) for ETP Holders that addresses security futures products before such person engages in security futures activities.

-12. Proposed Rule 1220, Commentary .03-Scope of General Securities Sales Supervisor Registration Category 50
+13. Proposed Rule 2.1220, Commentary .03-Scope of General Securities Sales Supervisor Registration Category 53

-Proposed Rule 1220, Commentary .03, explains the purpose of the General Securities Sales Supervisor registration category.
+Proposed Rule 2.1220, Commentary .03, explains the purpose of the General Securities Sales Supervisor registration category.
 The General Securities Sales Supervisor category is an alternate category of registration designed to lessen the qualification burdens on principals of general securities firms who supervise sales.
-Without this category of limited registration, such principals would be required to separately qualify pursuant to the rules of FINRA, the MSRB, and the options exchanges.
+Without this category of limited registration, such principals would be required to separately qualify pursuant to the rules of FINRA, the MSRB, the NYSE and the options exchanges.
 While persons may continue to separately qualify with all relevant self-regulatory organizations, the General Securities Sales Supervisor examination permits qualification as a supervisor of sales of all securities through one registration category.
-Persons registered as General Securities

-Sales Supervisors may also qualify in any other category of principal registration.
+Persons registered as General Securities Sales Supervisors may also qualify in any other category of principal registration.
 Persons who are already qualified in one or more categories of principal registration may supervise sales activities of all securities by also qualifying as General Securities Sales Supervisors.

-The proposed rule further provides that any person required to be registered as a principal who supervises sales activities in corporate, municipal and option securities, investment company products, variable contracts, and security futures (subject to the requirements of Rule 1220, Commentary .02) may be registered solely as a General Securities Sales Supervisor.
+The proposed rule further provides that any person required to be registered as a principal who supervises sales activities in corporate, municipal and option securities, investment company products, variable contracts, and security futures (subject to the requirements of Rule 2.1220, Commentary .02) may be registered solely as a General Securities Sales Supervisor.
 In addition to branch office managers, other persons such as regional and national sales managers may also be registered solely as General Securities Sales Supervisors as long as they supervise only sales activities.